aettic/slither/readme.md

 #### Priority To Do
 - [ ] Finish equipment (equip, unequip, with inventory access, also bare fists)
-- [ ] Finish Jar Bomb spell effects for damage
+- [ ] Fix combat health issue
-- [ ] Move Lantern to Shed (Once shed is built, maybe replace lantern with something in study)
-- [ ] Put a Grue in the Barn Loft
+- [ ] Fix the cornfield options and flavor text
 - [ ] Reformat all flavor text and results / separate properly from commands
 - [ ] Write out Cornfield First Time text
   - [ ] cornfieldMaze2 first time text